-Marc Jacobs Fall 2020 Runway Review: An Ode To Old NYC
+Marc Jacobs' Fall 2020 Show Was An Unexpected Ode To NYC

 On the final day of New York Fashion Week, it's tradition that Marc Jacobs' show serves as a kind of closing ceremony.
 Last season, it was a show full of bold prints, patterns, and zaniness.
 For Fall/Winter 2020, Marc Jacobs' collection took a more refined, albeit still-whimsical approach.
 The show opened with a cast of four-dozen dancers gliding through the set, which was less of a front row and more of a cafe setting.
 Overall, it had the nostalgic nods often favored by the house's designer, this time with more of a Mad Men lean.